Fullerene: Biomedical

 Functionalized fullerenes have been researched extensively for several potential biomedical applications including high-performance MRI contrast agents, X-ray imaging contrast agents, photodynamic therapy for tumor treatment, and drug and gene delivery.

+Solar Cells

+Fullerene has been demonstrated in polymer-fullerene bulk heterojunction solar cells.
+This technology has been displaced by related non-fullerene devices.

 Safety and toxicity

 In 2013, a comprehensive review on the toxicity of fullerene was published reviewing work beginning in the early 1990s to present and concluded that very little evidence gathered since the discovery of fullerenes indicate that C_{60} is toxic.
 The toxicity of these carbon nanoparticles is not only dose- and time-dependent, but also depends on a number of other factors such as: